dart-lang/language/accepted/future-releases/variance/feature-specification.md

 }
 ```

 Finally, the occurrences of `exactly` in member signatures are restricted.
 Let _D_ be a class or mixin declaration and let _s_ be the member signature of an instance member declared by _D_.
-It is a compile-time error if _s_ contains a type argument of the form _exactly T_ in a non-covariant position where _T_ contains an occurrence of a type variable that does not have the variance modifier `inout`.
+Assume that _s_ contains a parameterized type _T_ in a non-covariant position, and assume that _T_ has a type argument of the form _exactly U_.
+In this situation it is a compile-time error if _U_ contains an occurrence of a type variable that does not have the variance modifier `inout`.

 ```dart
 class C<X, inout Y, in Z> {